 Fire status for Canterbury Faire 2023:

-Closer to the event, the Fire Season status will be noted here.
+As at the 19th January 2023, it is an Open Fire Season with no permits required.
 Even if there is no fire ban, the site must still give permission, and this will be confirmed at the event.

 This is the official fire policy for Canterbury Faire.
-If you have any questions about anything fire-related at Canterbury Faire, please contact the fire marshal Angele Marie de Savigny (Kerry McSaveney) email@example.com, 022-01-ANGEL (022-01-26435).
-Angele will liaise with the appropriate fire authorities before the event.
+If you have any questions about anything fire-related at Canterbury Faire, please contact the fire marshal Trudie Griffen (Trudie Graham).
+In addition, Angele Marie de Savigny (Kerry McSaveney) will monitor the fire season status during Faire.

 There are three things that determine whether we can have campfires at the event: